fschuch/xcompact3d_toolbox/docs/index.rst

-The physical and computational parameters are built on top of traitlets_, a framework that lets Python classes have attributes with type checking, dynamically calculated default values, and ‘on change’ callbacks.
+The physical and computational parameters are built on top of traitlets_, a framework that lets Python classes have attributes with type checking, dynamically calculated default values, and "on change" callbacks.
 In addition to ipywidgets_ for an user friendly interface.

 Data structure is provided by xarray_ (see `Why xarray?`_), that introduces labels